-- Take care that you do not block the camera's microphone with your fingers while recording. - Good recording results are not possible when the camera is too far away from what you are trying to record.
+- Take care that you do not block the camera's microphone with your fingers while recording. - · Good recording results are not possible when the camera is too far away from what you are trying to record.

-- Microphone
+Microphone

-- You may not be able to record audio if remaining memory capacity is too low.

-- Adding audio (dubbing) is not possible for the following types of images.
+- · Adding audio (dubbing) is not possible for the following types of images.

 - Movies

 - Snapshots created using MOTION PRINT

 - Protected snapshots